juanluisbaptiste/mysql-backup/README.md

 # mysql-backup

 ## Overview
-mysql-backup is a simple way to do MySQL database backups and restores when the database is running in a container.
+This project is a fork from [deitch/mysql-backup](https://github.com/deitch/mysql-backup), with additional features to backup and restore additional resources along with the database backup.

+The rationale behind this is that most applications also have additional resources that make part of the application that also needs to be backed up, not just the database.
+For example, a WordPress install.

 It has the following features:

-* dump and restore
+* Backup and restore database and application files.
-* dump to local filesystem or to SMB server
+* Backup to local filesystem, S3 or SMB server.
-* select database user and password
-* connect to any container running on the same system
-* select how often to run a dump
+* Scheduled backups.
-* select when to start the first dump, whether time of day or relative to container start time
+* Delayed backup process start: define a delay before doing the first backup, whether time of day or relative to container start time (in seconds).

 Please see [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a list of contributors.